 Scheifele and Winnipeg take on Calgary

-BOTTOM LINE: Mark Scheifele and Winnipeg take on Calgary.
-He currently ranks fifth in the in the NHL with 39 points, scoring 13 goals and recording 26 assists.
+BOTTOM LINE: Mark Scheifele leads Winnipeg into a matchup with Calgary.
+He ranks fifth in the NHL with 40 points, scoring 13 goals and totaling 27 assists.

-The Flames are 15-16-3 against division opponents.
-Calgary ranks seventh in the Nhl with 29.8 shots per game and is averaging 2.6 goals.
+The Flames have gone 16-17-3 against division opponents.
+Calgary is 23rd in the league with 29.8 shots per game and is averaging 2.6 goals.

-The Jets are 20-11-2 against division opponents.
-Winnipeg ranks eighth in the Nhl recording 8.9 points per game, averaging 3.2 goals and 5.7 assists.
+The Jets are 21-12-2 against the rest of their division.
+Winnipeg is seventh in the league averaging 3.3 goals per game, led by Kyle Connor with 17.

-TOP PERFORMERS: Elias Lindholm has 28 total points for the Flames, eight goals and 20 assists.
-Matthew Tkachuk has five assists over the last 10 games for Calgary.
+TOP PERFORMERS: Johnny Gaudreau leads the Flames with 13 goals, adding 13 assists and totaling 26 points.
+Elias Lindholm has five assists over the last 10 games for Calgary.

-Nikolaj Ehlers leads the Jets with a plus-12 in 32 games this season.
-Kyle Connor has five goals and three assists over the last 10 games for Winnipeg.
+Connor leads the Jets with 17 goals and has 33 points.
+Andrew Copp has 9 points over the last 10 games for Winnipeg.

 Jets: None listed.